-CAUGHT IN THE RAIN. then a cold and a cough-let it run on-get pneumonia or consumption that's all.
-No matter how you get your cough don't neglect it-tuke Ballard's Hörehound Syrup and you'll be over it in no time.
-The stire cure for coughs, colds, bronch-tis and all nuimonary disease in young and old Sold by Z. C. M. I. Drug Store.
-12-114 South Main street.
+then a cold and a cough-let it run or-get neumonia or consumption that's all.
+No matter how you get your cough don't neglect it-take Ballard's Horehound Syrue and you'll be over it in no time.
+The sure cure for coughs, colds, bronchi-tis and all nulmonary disease in young and oil, Sold by Z. C. M. I. Drug Store, 112-114 South Main street.